Skonchy/drp_medic/README.md

 ### Adaptation of DRP_Police for EMS/Medics

 ### This script relies on functions from DRP_Police, DRP_ID, DRP_Death, and DRP_JobCore

+### Signing on Duty and spawning an amublance is done through interactions at Crusade Medical

 ### This script has the following commands
   - ##### /getcharid